3M Polygun PG II: Spare Parts and Troubleshooting

 Dripping Nozzle

-1. Regulator Malfunction: Make sure your finger is off the trigger and try to retract the piston.
+A dripping nozzle is the result of one of the following problems.
+Check them in this order for best results.- Regulator Malfunction: Make sure your finger is off the trigger and try to retract the piston.
 If it is very difficult to pull it back, the air regulator is not shutting off properly.
 Use this kit to replace the regulator.

-2. Expanded Adhesive Stick: Remove the adhesive stick and try a new one.
+- Expanded Adhesive Stick: Remove the adhesive stick and try a new one.

 Other Relevant Spare Parts

 For those who use their 3M glue guns frequently or manage an operation where many industrial glue guns are in use, it's wise to stock several other 3M Polygun PG II spare parts.
 The heat shield repair kit is one of the easiest 3M Polygun PG II repairs.
-If you continue to have problems with slow adhesive flow, try the heat block repair kit or fix the transport mechanism
+If you continue to have problems with slow adhesive flow, try the heat block repair kit or fix the transport mechanism.

 For further assistance with 3M glue gun repair or 3M glue gun spare parts, please contact us.
 We are always ready to help you keep your industrial glue gun in great shape.